If a resident or staff member has a suspected case of COVID-19

 Residents living in the Health Center and Assisted Living

 Many group activities have restarted because 99.5% of the resident population is vaccinated.
 Dining rooms have reopened.

 Residents living in Independent Living

 About 85 percent of our residents live independently in cottages, apartments and townhomes.
 Because 99.5% percent of the resident population is vaccinated, residents no longer need to wear masks or practicing social distancing while with each other on campus in the residents' homes.
-Indoor activities in the common buildings have resumed with vaccinated residnets and their vaccinated guests and all wearing masks.
+Indoor activities in the common buildings have resumed with vaccinated residents and their vaccinated guests.
 The Carol Woods Home Services program can be utilized by residents who still don't want to go out shopping.

 Even though 80% of staff have been vaccinated, protocols are still in place.
 All staff members are screened as they arrive at work.
 Screening involves temperature checks and a series of health and exposure questions based on CDC guidelines.
-All staff are wearing masks.
-Staff members follow social distancing guidelines unless getting close is necessary to deliver care.
-Shifts and work locations have changed slightly to aid in contact tracing.
+All staff are wearing masks in Higher Level of Support buildings.

-Contractors are screened with temperature checks and questions and must wear masks.
+Contractors are screened with temperature checks and questions.

 Other changes and protocols in place around campus